chaulio/TiledVS/README.txt

 Bibliography
 ------------
-This program is described in the publication
+This program is described in the publications:

-Ferreira, C.R., et al., 2012.
+1. Ferreira, C.R., et al., 2012.
 More efficient terrain viewshed computation on massive datasets using external memory.
 In: Proceedings of the 20th International Conference on Advances in Geographic Information Systems, SIGSPATIAL ’12, Redondo Beach, California,
  USA: ACM, 494–497.

+2. Ferreira, C.R., et al. 2016, An efficient external memory algorithm for terrain viewshed computation.
+In: ACM Transactions on Spatial Algorithms and Systems 2.2 (2016): 6.